flutter/website/text-input.md

 ## Introduction

-This page describe how to set up basic text input for Flutter applications.
+This page describes how to set up basic text input for Flutter applications.

 The
 [`Input`](https://docs.flutter.io/flutter/material/Input-class.html)
 widget under
 [Material](https://docs.flutter.io/flutter/material/material-library.html )
-satisfies most text input use cases.
-The `Input` widget implements material design's style.
+satisfies most text input use cases, and implements material design's style.
 If you want an input widget that does not use material design, see [`RawInputLine`](https://docs.flutter.io/flutter/widgets/RawInputLine-class.html)